visit-dav/visit/src/doc/gui_manual/WorkingWithFiles/Read_Write_Options.rst

   #BIG_ENDIAN

   # OBSOLETE, Structured assumed, due to lack of unstructured sample data
   # Structured grid vs unstructured grids.
 Structured grids will be assumed
   # unless stated otherwise.
   #
   # Options:
   # STRUCTURED
   # UNSTRUCTURED

   # Iblanking in the file.
-No iblanking is assumed unless stated otherwise
+No iblanking is assumed unless stated otherwise.
   #
   # Options:
   # NO_IBLANKING